 Most browsers now also give you the option to save the print preview as a PDF (Portable Document Format) too.

 Ctrl+P in Microsoft PowerPoint

-Ctrl+P in Word and other word processors
+Ctrl+P in Microsoft Word

-Related keyboard shortcuts
+Related keyboard shortcuts and keys

-Below are links to related keyboard key and keyboard shortcut pages.
+Below are links to related keyboard shortcuts and individual key pages.